 As a pediatric Occupational Therapist, I was constantly nerding out over new brain discoveries.
 Wouldn’t you GUESS that a warm shower could feel luscious, especially if you’ve just come in from a cold, raining walk?
 And the answer would have to be, “it depends!”.

-Neurodiversity1 - boy screaming in showerSo let’s look more into this shower experience.
-In 1976, I read about behavior called tactile defensiveness as a symptom of Sensory Processing Disorders (then called Sensory Integration).
-If your nervous system is sensitive, you might not be so keen on showers.
+So, let’s investigate this shower experience more.
+In 1976, I read about a behavior called tactile defensiveness as a symptom of Sensory Processing Disorders (then called Sensory Integration).
+You might not be keen on showers if your nervous system is sensitive.

-I had a Mother tell me her son, Mark, refused to take showers.
-She said, “I offered him a nice warm shower and practically did a full-on marketing campaign about how GOOD this would feel.
 He stepped in the shower and then bolted out, screaming!
 I was flabbergasted!
 “What’s wrong?”
 I cried out.
 He said, “It feels like pins and needles in there.
-It’s horrible.
+It’s horrible!
 I’ll never take a shower in my whole life, ever!”

 Whoa, what just happened here?
 The Mom was completely freaked out.
 Well, wouldn’t you be too?
 I had to explain to her that she hadn’t done a bad thing, but instead, this tells us her child’s nervous system is hypersensitive.

 I reassured her that her child was not a freak of nature (well, I didn’t put it that way).
-I said, “there is a term for this – and it’s called tactile defensiveness, and it’s just ONE of the many hypersensitive interpretations a person with an atypical brain will perceive a sensory input – like sound, vision, or touch.”
-Over the past few decades, what was a relatively unusual occurrence of this kind of thing, has grown and grown so that many of our kids have hypersensitivities.
+I said, “There is a term for this – and it’s called tactile defensiveness, and it’s just ONE of the many hypersensitive interpretations a person with an atypical brain will perceive a sensory input – like sound, vision, or touch.”
+Over the past few decades, what was a relatively unusual occurrence of this kind of thing has grown and grown so that many of our kids have hypersensitivities.

 In the 1970s, this was called a “sensory integration” problem – in other words, the child’s sensory or feeling receptors were not reporting accurate information to the brain.
 Her son, Mark, felt pins and needles, and she felt a soothing stream of warm water.
 Same shower, different reaction!